Find out whether fashion retailer Next had a Merry Christmas

 The latest results from Next show a rise in people buying their clothes online and a fall in store sales over the festive period.

-Fashion and home interiors chain Next, which has stores in Colchester, Ipswich, Bury St Edmunds, Lowestoft and Braintree, has cut its annual profit forecast and predicted falling earnings over the year ahead despite revealing a solid Christmas performance.
+Fashion and home interiors chain Next, which has stores across East Anglia, has cut its annual profit forecast and predicted falling earnings over the year ahead despite revealing a solid Christmas performance.

 The group said full-price sales rose 1.5% between October 28 and December 29, in line with expectations.